vladimir-babichev/rhacm-helm-values-issue/README.md

 ## Detailed problem description

 Changes to Subscription manifest that deploys Helm chart under `.spec.packageOverrides[0].packageOverrides[0].value` are not reflected on the actual cluster.
-The Subscription resource on Hub and Managed clusters reflect correct settings, but Helmrelease resource and as a result actual instantiation of the helm chart do not reflect changes.
+The Subscription resource on Hub and Managed clusters reflect correct settings, but the Helmrelease resource and as a result, actual instantiation of the helm chart does not reflect changes.

-## Prerequisits
+## Prerequisites

 * RHACM from the 2.4 channel
 * `goyq` query tool